AiiRKing/Side_project/README.md

 # Side_project
-my free time code repository
+my free time code repository, any ideas and inspri will store here.